dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 For email and similar responses, we keep a copy of the research information and consent sheet we used, along with a copy of each participant's reply, in the folder with the research data we collect.

-For paper consent forms, we scan or photograph the signed consent form and keep the image file.
+For paper consent forms, we scan or photograph the signed consent form, and dispose of the paper (shredding if possible, or tearing up if not).
 We avoid [using our own phone or other personal device](https://playbook.dxw.com/user-research/taking-notes-and-recording-research-sessions/#using-a-dxw-provided-handheld-device) for this.

-We make sure the research data and associated consent records have the same participant identifier.
-And we do not include participant names or other personal identifiers in [the document names](https://playbook.dxw.com/user-research/taking-care-of-research-data/#identifying-research-data-clearly).
+We make sure the research data we collect and the associated consent records have the same participant identifier.
+And we do not include participant names or other personally identifiable information in [the document names](https://playbook.dxw.com/user-research/taking-care-of-research-data/#identifying-research-data-clearly).